"You seriously can't want to go?" André asked as he loosened his tie and unbuttoned the top of his shirt. "I mean in your condition –"

 "I was going to but you know how theatres are, I couldn't get the time off!"
 Cat laughed, looking around the large house.

-"I also wished you'd mentioned that you had a daughter…" Beck said sarcastically.
+"I also wished you'd mentioned that you had a daughter…" Jade said sarcastically.

-Cat looked at them both.
+Cat looked at them both guiltily.
 "Where's Evanna?
 She can't hear what I've got to tell you."

-"They'll be in the music room down the hall," Jade gestured for Cat to sit down.
+"They'll be in the music room down the hall," Jade said and gestured for Cat to sit down.

-"Must get that from her mommy," Beck smiled as he sat down.
+"She must get that from her mommy."
+Beck smiled as he sat down.

 Jade took Cat's hand.
 "What is it?"